Writing systems:

 The earliest known inscriptions in the Latin alphabet date from the 6th century BC.
 It was adapted from the Etruscan alphabet during the 7th century BC.
 The letters Y and Z were taken from the Greek alphabet to write Greek loan words.
-Other letters were added from time to time as the Latin alphabet was adapted for other languages and many letters had several different shapes.
+Other letters were added from time to time as the Latin alphabet was adapted for other languages.

 Ancient Latin, Irish Uncial, Old English